 To ensure that your JavaScript is in compliance with the Electron coding

-style, run npm run lint-js
+style, run npm run lint-js, which will run standard against both

 Electron itself as well as the unit tests.
 If you are using an editor